 - Easy implementation with Sixgill Sense

-- Edge availability in the Sixgill Reach SDK & Edge Agent
+- Edge-enabled availability in the Sixgill Reach SDK & Edge Agent

 - Comprehensive Data Integrity Dashboard including rules and operations monitoring